 May I feed the alligators?
 No. Alligators are wild animals, very fast, and always hungry.
 Never feed wild animals in any national park.
 Feeding wild animals is dangerous to you and to the animal, who will lose its protective fear of humans.

 If there are alligators and snakes in the Barataria Preserve, is it dangerous to walk the trails or go canoeing?
-Not if you use common sense.
+Not if you stay alert and use common sense.
 When you walk the trails, watch for reptiles like snakes who might be sunning themselves on the trail.
 When you canoe, watch for alligators swimming or floating in the waterways.
 Be respectful of any wild animals and give them plenty of room.
 If you leave them alone, they will leave you alone.
 You can read more about safety in Louisiana's great outdoors at the safety page.

 Where can I find out about birds, plants, and animals at the preserve?
-Follow this link to the Nature and Science pages.
+Follow the link to the nature webpage.

 May I take food on the trails?
 No. Food and disposable drink containers (other than bottled water) are not allowed on the trails.
 Picnic areas are available in the park (see trail map).

 Do I need a license to fish in the Barataria Preserve?
-Yes (see fishing regulations).
+Yes---see the fishing regulations.

 Can I go hunting in the Barataria Preserve?
 Yes.
 Links to hunting regulations, season dates, and other important information are added to the park's home page every year in late summer.
 Hunting seasons are during the fall and winter.